gatsbyjs/gatsby/docs/blog/2017-09-13-why-is-gatsby-so-fast/index.md

 Let's dive into some tests I ran on webpagetest.org and see the Speed Index score for some well-known sites.

-Each tests uses webpagetest's "Simple Testing" mode and the "Mobile - Regular 3G" test configuration.
+Each test uses webpagetest's "Simple Testing" mode and the "Mobile - Regular 3G" test configuration.
 This loads a website from a real phone in Virginia USA (Motorola G gen 4) on a simulated 3G connection.

 ![reactnext-gatsby-performance.022](reactnext-gatsby-performance.022.png)